“The mountains are calling and I must go…” – John Muir

 Whether you find yourself hiking, climbing, skiing, or driving in the mountains, if you don’t take time to prepare your body, you may find yourself experiencing symptoms of altitude sickness.

-If you are preparing for a hiking trip, backpacking or skiing trip and will be spending time in higher altitudes, continue reading to learn how to prevent and treat altitude sickness.
+If you are preparing for a hiking trip, backpacking, or skiing trip and will be spending time in higher altitudes, read this article to learn how to prevent and treat altitude sickness.

 What is Altitude Sickness?